ZGG2016/hadoop-website/General/Cluster Setup.md

 See `etc/hadoop/hadoop-env.sh` for other examples.

-<font color="grey">Other useful configuration parameters that you can customize include:</font>
+> Other useful configuration parameters that you can customize include:

-<font color="grey">HADOOP_PID_DIR - The directory where the daemons’ process id files are stored.</font>
+> HADOOP_PID_DIR - The directory where the daemons’ process id files are stored.

-<font color="grey">HADOOP_LOG_DIR - The directory where the daemons’ log files are stored.
-Log files are automatically created if they don’t exist.</font>
+> HADOOP_LOG_DIR - The directory where the daemons’ log files are stored.
+Log files are automatically created if they don’t exist.

-<font color="grey">HADOOP_HEAPSIZE_MAX - The maximum amount of memory to use for the Java heapsize.
+> HADOOP_HEAPSIZE_MAX - The maximum amount of memory to use for the Java heapsize.
 Units supported by the JVM are also supported here.
 If no unit is present, it will be assumed the number is in megabytes.
 By default, Hadoop will let the JVM determine how much to use.
 This value can be overriden on a per-daemon basis using the appropriate `_OPTS` variable listed above.
-For example, setting HADOOP_HEAPSIZE_MAX=1g and HADOOP_NAMENODE_OPTS="-Xmx5g" will configure the NameNode with 5GB heap.</font>
+For example, setting HADOOP_HEAPSIZE_MAX=1g and HADOOP_NAMENODE_OPTS="-Xmx5g" will configure the NameNode with 5GB heap.

 你可以个性化的其他有用配置项有：